Mountain anoa: Conservation

 Both species of anoa have been classified as endangered since the 1960s and the populations continue to decrease.
 Fewer than 5,000 animals of each species likely remain.
-Reasons for their decline include hunting for hides, horns, and meat by the local peoples and loss of habitat due to the advancement of settlement.
-Currently, hunting is the more serious factor in most areas.

-The leading cause of their population decline is hunting by local villagers for meat, with habitat loss also being significant.
-One benefit of the lack of knowledge about the legal status of what they are doing is that villagers are open to communication with researchers on their harvests and hunting practices; where awareness of conservation issues has penetrated, villagers will lie about their activities.
+The leading causes of their population decline are hunting by local villagers for meat as well as habitat loss.
+In areas where the local people are unaware of environmentalism, they are open to dialogue with researchers regarding their harvests and hunting practices.
+In areas where an awareness of conservation issues have permeated however, the villagers will be dishonest about their activities.

-Logging is a large issue because both species prefer core forested habitats that are far away from humans and the influences that come with them.
-By logging, humans create much more fragmented habitats and, therefore, a decrease in the area where the anoa can breed and live.
+Logging is a big threat as both species prefer core forested habitats that are far away from humans and the influences that come with them.
+By logging, humans create more fragmented habitats and, as a result, a decrease in the area in which the anoa can breed and live.
 This habitat fragmentation also alters the natural mixing of populations of the anoa.
 This may lead to a loss in genetic diversity between the two species and, over time, could also lead to their decline.

+It is listed as an endangered species under the United States Endangered Species Act.